kohenkatz/laravel-elixir-durandal/readme.md

 });
 ```

-This will scan your `resources/assets/durandal` directory for all files.
+This will scan your `/jsapp` directory for all files.

 If you'd like to output to a different directory than the default `public/app`, then you may override this as well.

 ```
-mix.stylus("app.js", "public/js/foo/bar/");
+mix.durandal("app.js", "public/js/foo/bar/");
 ```

+**TODO**: Changing the place where this task looks so you can specify other root locations or so you can use traceur.

 ## Thanks